Temporomandibular Joint Disorders (TMD, TMJ) Symptoms & Treatment

 • Learn relaxation techniques to help loosen up your jaw.
 Consider stress reduction therapy as well.

-Traditional Treatments
+Traditional Treatments for TMJ Pain

 • Your dentist can prescribe appropriate NSAIDs & Muscle Relaxants if you need them for pain and swelling.
 Muscle relaxants, anti-anxiety drugs, and antidepressants should be taken by prescription only.